Direct Vision Standard and HGV Safety Permit Scheme

 A vehicle can have a rating of zero stars (the lowest rating, with poor direct vision) up to five stars (the highest rating with excellent direct vision).

-If your HGV is rated one to five stars, you can apply for a permit without the need to provide any additional evidence.
+If your HGV is rated between three and five stars, you can apply for a permit without the need to provide any additional evidence.

 The Direct Vision Standard and HGV safety permit for HGVs is part of the Mayor of London's Vision Zero plan to eliminate all deaths and serious injuries on London's transport network by 2041.